quicwg/base-drafts/draft-ietf-quic-transport.md

 address does not have the necessary cryptographic keys to read or respond to the PATH_CHALLENGE frame that is sent to it, even if it wanted to.

-To protect the connection from failing due to such a spurious migration, the server MUST revert to using the last validated client address when validation of a new client address fails.
+To protect the connection from failing due to such a spurious migration, an endpoint MUST revert to using the last validated peer address when validation of a new peer address fails.

-If the server has no state about the last validated client address, it MUST close the connection silently by discarding all connection state.
+If an endpoint has no state about the last validated peer address, it MUST close the connection silently by discarding all connection state.
 This results in new packets on the connection being handled generically.
 For instance, an endpoint MAY send a stateless reset in response to any further incoming packets.

-Note that receipt of packets with higher packet numbers from the legitimate client address will trigger another connection migration.
+Note that receipt of packets with higher packet numbers from the legitimate peer address will trigger another connection migration.
 This will cause the validation of the address of the spurious migration to be abandoned.

-### Loss Detection and Congestion Control
+### Loss Detection and Congestion Control {#migration-cc}

 The capacity available on the new path might not be the same as the old path.
 Packets sent on the old path SHOULD NOT contribute to the state of the